quinta/qcodo/includes/_README.txt

 any new classes or include files in this directory.

 **** configuration.inc.php ****

-This conatins server-level configuration information (e.g. database connection information, docroot paths (including subfoldering and virtual directories), etc.  You must make modifications to this file to have it reflect the configuration of your system.
+This contains server-level configuration information (e.g. database connection information, docroot paths (including subfoldering and virtual directories), etc.  You must make modifications to this file to have it reflect the configuration of your system.

 See the inline documentation in qcodo/_core/configuration.inc.php-full for more information.

 **** prepend.inc.php ****

 This is the top-level include file for any and all PHP scripts which use Qcodo.
+This file checks basic location configuration and require()s the QApplication class file (see next entry) to initialize the framework.

+See the inline documentation in prepend.inc.php for more information.

+**** QApplication.class.php ****

 Global, application-wide loaders, settings, etc. are in this file.
+You must copy the distribution example QApplication.class.php-dist to QApplication.class.php when installing QCodo, this will be your main "Application" class file for the framework.

 Feel free to make modifications/changes/additions to this file as you wish.
 Note that the QApplication class is defined in prepend.inc as well.
 Feel free to make changes, override methods, or add functionality to QApplication as needed.

-See the inline documentation in prepend.inc.php for more information.
+See the inline documentation in QApplication.class.php for more information.

 **** qcodo/ ****